 A course of study in Arts in Practice can establish a basis for further education and employment by providing students with the knowledge and skills that will enhance their employment prospects in the creative arts and entertainment industries, and help them to understand the different careers available.
-With additional training and experience, potential employment opportunities may be found in areas such as arts management and promotions, arts advertising and marketing, theatre and concert performance, and multimedia, video game digital entertainment design, screen and media, and creative communications and design.
+With additional training and experience, potential employment opportunities may be found in areas such as arts management and promotions, arts advertising and marketing, concert theatre and performance, multimedia. video game and digital entertainment design, screen and media, and creative communications and design.